pilate/r-carbon-copy/README.md

 Can be applied to your own subreddit by using `carbon.min.css` and uploading all of the 'images/' files along with it.

-The 'header/snoo.png' should be set as the header in the subreddit settings.
+The 'header/snoo.png' should be set as the header in your subreddit settings.